Regional Jet Optimization Tutorial

 Defines the optimization framework of the problem, wherein one minimizes an assigned objective, subject to certain constraints, by altering some design variables.

-In order to ensure that the subfunctions can communicate with eachother, as well as that SUAVE can communicate with the external optimizer, a special data object called the “Nexus” is used.
-The nexus object contains all of the vehicles, missions, as well as results, altering them at each optimizer iteration, depending on the input parameters defined in Optimize.py.
+In order to ensure that the subfunctions can communicate with eachother, and that SUAVE can communicate with the external optimizer, a special data object called the “Nexus” is used.
+The nexus object contains all of the vehicles, missions, results, and other important information.
+It alters these values at each optimizer iteration, depending on the input parameters defined in Optimize.py.

 In this particular setup, there are two design variables: wing area and cruise altitude.
-The objective is fuel burn, while there is only one constraint: fuel margin..
+The objective is to minimize fuel burn, and there is only one constraint: fuel margin.
 The default inputs are defined in the following lines.

 Each input parameter takes in 5 values; a tag (an identification to communicate between the optimizer and SUAVE), an initial value, set of bounds, a scale factor (many optimizers tend to be more effective when the input values are of order 1), as well as the units used.